RockingShip/ccbc/README.md

 Control points are mostly machine generated and far from intuitive.
 Attempts to manually change the curve usually ends in distorting the whole.

-This project takes a new approach to Bezier curves considering all sections connected (closed curve).
+This project takes a new approach to Bézier curves considering all sections connected (closed curve).
 Maths drastically simplify, creating B/C control points for plotting is a linear function (instead of matrix solving).
 Intuitive human/curve interaction, control points are no longer off-curve but are actually located on the curve.
 Ultra high speed plotting allows for real-time fitting of curves onto contours (represented as a vector of coordinates).

 Samples: (Click image to open interactive version)

-## Basic bezier with on-curve control points.
+## Basic Bézier with on-curve control points.

 [![Animated](animated-400x400.webp)](https://RockingShip.github.io/ccbc/animated.html)

-## Compare between Bezier curve and coordinate vector.
+## Compare between Bézier curve and coordinate vector.

 [![Compare](compare-400x400.webp)](https://RockingShip.github.io/ccbc/compare.html)

-## Bezier curve with dynamic number of composite sections.
+## Bézier curve with dynamic number of composite sections.

 Left in "visual" mode, right in "precise" mode.